invertedv/testGo/docs/dataBuild.md

     as-of date:  The date at which we have actual information and start the forecast from.
 Fields that are derived from this date start with 'ao'.

     target date.
-The calendar month at the forecast month.
+The calendar month at which we're forecasting the mortgage status.

 The feature set comes from data at the as-of date which is used to forecast the target, which is at the target date.
 The exception is that one may incorporate features that are forward-looking, such as the value of the property at the target date.
 During the model build, the actual values are used.
-When a forecast is built, a scenario for the future of house prices is substituted.
+When a forecast is built, a scenario for the future values are used.
+One could also nest the model within a simulation for these forward-looking features.

 #### Sampling the Loan-level Data